 Exchange Server PowerShell (Exchange Management Shell)

 The Exchange Management Shell also provides a robust and flexible scripting platform.
-Visual Basic scripts that required many lines of code can be replaced by Exchange Management Shell commands that use as little as one line of code.
-The Exchange Management Shell provides this flexibility because it uses an object model that's based on the Microsoft .NET Framework.
+You can often replace long, complex Visual Basic scripts with Exchange Management Shell commands that use as little as one line of code.
+The Exchange Management Shell offers this flexibility because it uses an object model that's based on the Microsoft .NET Framework.
 This object model enables Exchange cmdlets to apply the output from one command to subsequent commands.

 To start using the Exchange Management Shell immediately, see the Exchange Management Shell documentation section later in this article.

 There is no Microsoft-provided module in the PowerShell Gallery for Exchange Server PowerShell.
 Instead, to use PowerShell in Exchange Server, you have the following options: